icg-gravwaves/ian_harry/probing_speed_of_gravity/README.md

 ## Figure 2B

 Figure 2B is created using an edited version of PyCBC Inference.
-In particular we must make the stretched/squeezed waveforms available for the monte-carlo sampler.

 Please see here: